 - SilverBear – Membership and Event System

-- ITN International – Congress Delegate Badge processing and Scanning Services
+- RefTech – Congress Delegate Badge processing, Scanning and Lead Retrieval Services

 - LogMeInInc.com – GoToMeeting and GoToWebinars to deliver BSAVA Webinars

-- Vend – Payment processing for offsite Exhibition product purchases
+- Vend – Point of sale processing for offsite Exhibition product purchases

 - We provide only the information they need to perform their specific services.